Welcome to our Best Bars series, seeking out the finest drinking establishments across all of London.

 Rum is for more than just being mixed with coke or muddled with mint.
 Whether you’re a connoisseur or keen to get more acquainted with Jack Sparrow’s favourite spirit, here’s our pick of the very best places to drink rum in the capital.

 This playful homage to all things Caribbean might not take itself too seriously, but its rum list means business.
 Not so much a back bar as a wall cladding, the number of bottles of different rums here heads well into the hundreds with an ever-changing and growing selection.
 In fact, it claims to have the largest selection in the UK.
 Thanks to the chilled out vibes that radiate from the bar, you could even pretend you’re in the Caribbean if you try hard enough.
 A good few doses of rum will help with that.
-You'll find Cottons on Exmouth Market and at Shoreditch’s Boxpark, but the Chalk Farm Road original is our pick of the pack.
+You'll find Cottons on Exmouth Market and on Curtain Road in Shoreditch.

 Counting many celebs and younger members of the royal family among its regulars, Mayfair’s Mahiki is high on the list of places to be seen in the capital.
 Indeed, for a relentlessly tacky tiki bar, it takes itself a little bit too seriously for our liking.
 Still, fun drinks including the famed grog-filled treasure chests (around £150 a go, but will serve at least eight) and prices not too bad for the location (there are plenty of options for little more than a tenner) make it worth a drop-in if you like your rum with a bit of razzmatazz.
 So long as it’s not at a time when it decides to charge entrance, of course.